Juliet D. Golden

 Juliet D. Golden is the Director of the Central Europe Center.
 With a master’s in International Affairs and a Ph.D. in International Education, Professor Juliet Golden has designed and taught innovative courses about Central Europe for more than 10 years.
 Her deep interest in the history of Central Europe developed through research and her journalistic work in the region.
 Her interests include politics of memory, the Holocaust, urban spaces and architecture as well as photography.

-Ula Klobuszewska is the program coordinator at the International Institute for the Study of Culture and Education (IISCE) at the University of Lower Silesia.
-Ula is responsible for the organization of the program in Wroclaw and for your well-being while you are in Poland.
+Anita Jakubik is the Student Activities Coordinator for the Syracuse Abroad Central Europe program.
+Anita, together with Ula, is responsible for the organization of the program in Wroclaw and for your well-being while you are in Poland.
 She will be on site all the time while you travel and stay in Wroclaw.

 Adam J. Chmielewski

 Adam J. Chmielewski is Professor Ordinarius in the Institute of Philosophy, University of Wrocław, Poland.
 He is also a social activist and political columnist.
 He studied philosophy and social sciences at the universities in Wrocław, Oxford, New York and Edinburgh.
 An author and translator of several books, he is the Editor-in-Chief of the Studia Philosophica Wratislaviensia, and a member of editorial boards of several Polish and international journals.
 In 2011, as a director of the institution of culture Wroclaw 2016, he played crucial role in winning the title of the European Capital of Culture 2016 for the city of Wroclaw, authoring the successful bid of the city for this title.